HL7/cqf-recommendations/pages/documentation-approach-12-07-cpg-derivative-and-related-assets.md

 <summary>

 FIG. 88.
-A CPGeCaseReport uses the e[CaseReport IG](http://hl7.org/fhir/uv/ecr/2018Jan/index.html) and either an appropriately scoped CPGCaseSummaryView (if only Events are desired) or CPGCasePlanSummaryView (if proposals, evidence, and/or metrics are desired).
+A CPGeCaseReport uses the [eCaseReport-IG](http://hl7.org/fhir/uv/ecr/2018Jan/index.html) and either an appropriately scoped CPGCaseSummaryView (if only Events are desired) or CPGCasePlanSummaryView (if proposals, evidence, and/or metrics are desired).
 This can be reported back to the guideline development group or other designated registry entity.

 </summary>